mathjax/MathJax-test/README.txt

 statistics on the tests.

 Some failed tests provide an AssertionError with base64 screenshots of the test pages.
-You can visualize them with Mozilla's reftest-analyzer.xhtml by coying and pasting the "REFTEST TEST-UNEXPECTED-FAIL ..."
+To visualize them, open Mozilla's reftest-analyzer.xhtml and paste the the "REFTEST TEST-..."
 AssertionError string.
+You can also use the "Browse" button to load the html page and see all the results at once.